 Becoming A Member

-We are volunteer-driven!
+We are a volunteer-driven organization!
 Get involved by becoming a member and help us to protect our American trails for future generations.
-Put your skills to work and join a Back Country Horsemen Chapter, be part of a work party to clear your favorite trail, teach Leave No Trace ethics.
+Put your skills to work and join a Back Country Horsemen Chapter, be part of a work party to clear your favorite trail, teach Light on the Land ethics.
 Get to know your local forest manager and complete a trail project, motivate your friends to help, become a leader, start a state or chapter organization, learn a skill to help us maintain continued public access to trails!

 Form a BCH Organization